 This is a good example of how procedural issues often dominate the outcomes in environmental litigation.
 Procedural issues like costs seem boring but in practice they are often critically important for litigants, particularly public interest litigants such as ACF which aren’t pursuing commercial interests.

 ACF have appealed the decision to dismiss the judicial review application to the Full Court of the Federal Court.
-A date for the hearing of the appeal has not yet been set but can be expected in late 2016.
+A decision on the appeal is currently reserved (i.e. the Full Court has heard the parties submissions, is considering the matter and will announce its decision at some time in the future).

 Judicial review vs merits appeal